MuhammedMidlajtOfficial/digitalcard/README.md

 # Diskuss

-Diskuss is a dynamic web application that provides users with over 1000+ digital cards for easy discussions and idea sharing.
+KC(Know Connections) is a dynamic web application that provides users with over 1000+ digital cards for easy discussions and idea sharing.
 The application is built using React.js and offers a sleek, responsive design to ensure seamless user experience across devices.

 ## Getting Started